-The choir prayerfully performed hymns to the commemorated Saints before Holy Communion.
+The choir prayerfully performed hymns dedicated to the Most Holy Mother of God during preparation for Holy Communion.